Hayashi-Yudai/pykk/README.md

 - Python 3.6 ~ 3.9 (For use)

 ## Install
-If you use Windows, you can install with pip command.
+If you use Windows or Linux, you can install with pip command.

 ```bash
 $ pip install pykk